 05 Mar 2020 | Journal

-The same could perhaps be said of Green?s latest artwork, ?Two Slices of Bacon,? which depicts?the late artist Francis Bacon in both realism and in abstract ?
-A collaboration between realist painter Mason Storm.
+The same could perhaps be said of Green’s latest artwork, ‘Two Slices of Bacon’, which depicts the late artist Francis Bacon in both realism and in expression.
+A collaboration with realist painter Mason Storm.

 Art for me is about putting my personality down on paper and I can do that with spontaneous, abstract paintings that I could never hope to reproduce.
 They are genuinely one-off, unique pieces, he says.

 Thanks to perservering with expressing my own style, my work lives in collections around the world.

 I might not produce what people expect from an artist based in the countryside with deer running outside the window, he says of his modern style.

 You’d think I would specialise landscapes, but I want to make work unique to only myself, he explains.
 And that is massively important to me.